Purdue-CS193/homework-0-Nrxszv0/index.md

-#Michael's First CS 193 Homework
+# Michael's First CS 193 Homework

-##My favorite things about CS 193
+## My favorite things about CS 193
--Learning how to use GitHub
+- Learning how to use GitHub
--Meeting other freshmen in CS
+- Meeting other freshmen in CS

 ## Welcome to GitHub Pages
+## why isn't this showing up
 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.